24 April — 29 May 2026

 the LGBTQ+ youth club all took part.
 Inspired by past activities in the Generator building, its links to local industry and creative practice, including car mechanics, studio pottery, life drawing, dressmaking, basketry and photography, participants drew items from still life and from photographs.

 These were done onto painted papers using coloured pencils and through dressmaker’s carbon paper.
 They also took impressions using plasticine from items like baskets and printed them with ink pads to form patterns.
 Images of items were scored into Tetra Pak plates which were then printed with Prussian Blue intaglio ink.
 The colour palette used throughout, has been carefully chosen to reflect the building, both past and present.
-The resulting images were scanned and printed digitally onto canvas fabric which was then cut and stitched into the finished banners
+The resulting images were scanned and printed digitally onto canvas fabric which was then cut and stitched into the finished banners.

 Artist: Jemma Bagley